 I use the RBR Maestro datalogger to record the pH, conductivity, temperature, photosynthetically available radiation and dissolved oxygen of 7 different, predetermined collection points that will be influenced by these breaches.
 I do this so we can study the current specifics of water quality, and compare that to what it looks like during, and especially after the breaches.

 Cedar and Matthew join me to help with recording data and positioning the device.
 We carefully make our way between the monitoring points, dawned in waders, walking through the forest, through different ponds and often tripping in small channels hidden by dense mats of sedge.
-Cedar tells me about historic fishing weirs and we watch juvenile Coho dart between patches of eelgrass while the data downloads.
+Cedar tells me about historic fishing weirs and we watch as juvenile Coho dart through the Lyngbye’s sedge while the data downloads.

 Bridge One site is south of Bridge Two, closer to the road access, meaning it must go in last.
 Murray has placed the shiny prefabricated pedestrian bridge on log rounds at the south side of where the channel will be excavated.
 Once it has been dug, he will be able to roll the new bridge across.
 This bridge is set to replace a 2m culvert connecting two tidal ponds teeming with schools of Stickleback and Coho smolts, making it a more complicated site to work around, as the new channel will always hold water.
 We strategically plan our final week around the tides.
 Our goal is to avoid any fish coming too close to our worksite.
 Shawn, the Guardian Watchmen and I get back into our waders and drag a 50ft long weighted beach seine from the edge of the causeway, out into each pond and secure them on either side.
 This is to ensure no fish could be found in the work zone and exclude them from getting through during excavation.
 We gently guide starry flounders and schools of stickleback away from any potential harm.
 It is our contractors and consultants’ turn to watch us work.